hcruiz/Tennis_Collaboration/Report.md

 ## Results

 The environment was solved in 1127 episodes and continued above +0.5 throughout the rest of the trial except for a small number of episodes.
-Hence, the agent remained stable, albeit learning being slow, see fig. "Mean Rewards".
+Hence, the agent remained stable, albeit learning being slow, see fig. "Mean Rewards"  (red graph: running average; blue: max. score).
 Nevertheless, the maximum score achieved was +0.62.
 From other values reported, there is room for improvement by avoiding the plateau seen towards the end of the run.

 ![Mean Rewards](https://github.com/hcruiz/Tennis_Collaboration/blob/master/Scores.png "Mean Rewards")